e-cal/VAAD/README.md

-# QMIND-VAAD
-testing
-Virtual Assistant Attention Detection
+# Virtual Assistant Attention Detection
+An attention detection machine learning model for integration with a virtual assistant.